Vegan Roasted, Stuffed Kabocha Squash

 - Line a sturdy baking sheet with parchment.

-- Using a strong knife, cut the cap off of the squash (as you would a Jack-o-Lantern).
+- Thoroughly wash the kabocha.
+Then, using a strong knife, cut the cap off the squash (as you would a Jack-o-Lantern).

 - Clean the kabocha squash or pumpkin of seeds and string.